 Long-term reliability rating: 6 / 10

 Weight: 41.8 lbs (19 kg)

-Like all single motor Akai’s the speed change was handled in an unorthodox manner: the motor ran at two speeds (the little switch on top between the reels) and the third (and optional fourth) speed was achieved by fitting a capstan sleeve.
+The M-9 has three heads, but they are not the usual three.
+It features an erase head, a cross-field head for improved fidelity of high frequencies, and a combined play/record head.
+Like all single motor Akai’s, the speed change was handled in an unorthodox manner: the motor ran at two speeds (the little switch on top between the reels) and the third (and optional fourth) speed was achieved by fitting a capstan sleeve.
 The playback equalisation was changed via a little switch.

 The machine has two built-in speakers and the two “flaps” on the side are a kind of sound reflecting device that was often used on Japanese tape recorders of this era.